bswinnerton/blog/_drafts/2017-12-21-configuring-kvm-on-clear-linux.md

 Every since stumbling on the subreddit [/r/homelab](https://www.reddit.com/r/homelab), I've been hooked on building a homelab of my own.
 I recently purchased two [Intel NUC](https://www.intel.com/content/www/us/en/products/boards-kits/nuc/kits/nuc7i3bnk.html) devices with the intent of setting up a [Kubernetes](https://kubernetes.io/) cluster to host my websites from my home.

 In order for this project to work out I need more than two hosts, but I don't want to spend any more money on physical hardware.
 After reading a wonderful colleague's [blog post](https://blog.sophaskins.net/blog/setting-up-a-home-hypervisor/) on the benefits of setting up a hypervisor, I thought this would be a great way to 1) double the number of hosts available, and 2) offer some sort of DRAC-like functionality for when I'm not physically present to troubleshoot a problem.

-This is a blog post on how to use the [Clear Linux](https://clearlinux.org/) project to create a KVM host.
+So I set out to make my two NUCs KVM hosts so that they can host virtual machines.

-If this is your first time hearing about Clear Linux, it's an extremely lightweight distribution of Linux that has its own package manager (dubbed `swupd`) and strikes a great balance of minimalism but usefulness.
-Not to mention the folks who develop it are almost always around in the #clearlinux IRC channel and always willing to lend a hand.
+I decided on Clear Linux as the host OS after seeing [this](https://twitter.com/jessfraz/status/923685906481078272) tweet.
+This distribution has a kernel that's optimized to run on Intel hardware and it's _incredibly_ lightweight.
+It uses a custom package manager called `swupd` that handles no-downtime updates and categorizes themes of packages into "bundles" that can be installed.
+The folks who work on it can often be found in the #clearlinux room in IRC and are super nice and always willing to lend a hand.

 ## Installing KVM